 San Telmo Antiques Fair

 WHEN: Sundays, usually between 10 AM and 4 PM, all year round

 Argentina has a beautiful and rich history.
 The San Telmo Antiques Fair is the antique shopping experience of your dreams.
 True antiques lovers from around the world travel to Argentina during the fair in order to check out one of the many stalls overflowing with antiques and unique goods.
 Among the most popular items are antique movie posters, jewellery, artwork and trinkets.
 When you are in the San Telmo neighbourhood, be sure that you do not miss out on the world-famous tango music.
 This area is known for having some of the most amazing tango music in the world.
 The market is open on Sundays and opens promptly at 10:00 am, closing later in the day at 5:00 pm.

 WHERE: New York City, New York, United States of America

 WHEN: Every Saturday and Sunday, usually between 6:30 AM and 7 PM, all year round

 The Chelsea Flea Market is a great way to shop in New York City and find great bargains.
-In a city where bargains are rare, this shopping experience allows for those who are looking to find amazing deals that they might not be able to find anywhere else in the world.
-This market is small and hosts about one hundred and fifty vendors each weekend on both Saturdays and Sundays.
-The market is the perfect place to dip in to find mid-century modern furnishings, vintage clothing, and more.
+In a city where bargains are rare, this shopping experience caters for those who are looking to find amazing deals that they might not be able to find anywhere else in the world.
+This market is small and hosts about 150 vendors each weekend on both Saturdays and Sundays.
+The market is the perfect place to dip in to find mid-century modern furnishings, vintage clothing and more.
 You will not be disappointed if you take the time to stop by and shop.
 This market is another hot spot to see celebrities and elites who are also there trying to find buried treasures.
 Just remember to come with plenty of time to shop, because it is going to take time to find your buried treasure.

 WHERE: Wheeton, Illinois, United States of America